 On Forum Spaces, beyond standard community management functions, Global Shapers have access to the following features:

-- Explore Global Shapers projects (ProTip: find all official cross-Hub collaborations by filtering Global Shapers Community as "initiative led by").
+- Explore Global Shapers projects.
+Use filters by topic or geography to discover relevant initiatives across the globe.
+Pro tip: find all official cross-Hub collaborations by filtering Global Shapers Community as "initiative led by."

 - Learn about the Forum's Centres integrating public-private efforts.